mervealgan/readability/README.md

 Readability
 ====================

-A collection of functions that measure the readability of a given body of text.
+A collection of functions that measure the readability of a given body of text using surface characteristics.
+These measures are basically linear regressions based on the number of words, syllables, and sentences.

 The functionality is modeled after the UNIX style(1) command.
-Compared to the implmentation as part of GNU diction, this version supports UTF-8 encoded text.
+Compared to the implmentation as part of [GNU diction](http://www.moria.de/~michael/diction/), this version supports UTF-8 encoded text, but expects sentence-segmented and tokenized text.

 	$ python readability.py --help
 	Simple readability measures.